-The Wireless AC750 Dual Band Range Extender lets you extend the reach of your existing wireless network, allowing you to work wirelessly from more places in your home or office.
-Keep in mind, however, that the number, thickness, and location of walls, ceilings, or other objects that the wireless signals must pass through, may limit the range.
+The DAP-1610 lets you extend your existing wireless network's coverage as long as it is within range of the uplink network.
+Keep in mind that the DAP-1610's extension network's range may be limited by the number, thickness and location of walls, ceilings, or other objects that the wireless signals must pass through.
 Typical ranges vary depending on the types of materials and background RF (radio frequency) noise in your home or business.
 The key to maximizing wireless range is to follow these basic guidelines:

-- 1. Keep the number of walls and ceilings between the extender and other network devices to a minimum each wall or ceiling can reduce your adapter's range by up to 98 feet (30 meters).
+- 1. Keep the number of walls and ceilings between the D-Link extender and other network devices to a minimum each wall or ceiling can reduce your adapter's range from 3-90 feet (1-30 meters.)
 Position your devices so that the number of walls or ceilings is minimized. - 2.
 Be aware of the direct line between network devices.
-At a 45-degree angle, a wall that is 0.5 meters thick (1.5 feet) appears to be almost 1 meter (3 feet) thick.
-At a 2-degree angle it can appear over 14 meters (45 feet) thick!
+A wall that is 1.5 feet thick (0.5 meters), at a 45-degree angle appears to be almost 3 feet (1 meter) thick.
+At a 2-degree angle it looks over 42 feet (14 meters) thick!
 Position devices so that the signal will travel straight through a wall or ceiling (instead of at an angle) for better reception. - 3.
 Building materials make a difference.
 A solid metal door or aluminum studs may have a negative effect on range.
-Try to position access points, wireless routers, and computers so that the signal passes through drywall or open doorways.
-Materials and objects such as glass, steel, metal, walls with insulation, water (fish tanks), mirrors, file cabinets, brick, and concrete can degrade your wireless signal. - 4.
+Try to position extenders, access points, wireless routers, and computers so that the signal passes through drywall or open doorways.
+Materials and objects such as glass, steel, metal, walls with insulation, water (fish tanks), mirrors, file cabinets, brick, and concrete will degrade your wireless signal. - 4.
 Keep your product away (at least 3-6 feet or 1-2 meters) from electrical devices or appliances that generate RF noise. - 5.
 If you are using 2.4 GHz cordless phones or X-10 (wireless products such as ceiling fans, lights, and home security systems), your wireless connection may degrade dramatically or drop completely.
 Make sure your 2.4 GHz phone base is as far away from your wireless devices as possible.
-The base transmits a signal even if the phone in not in use.
+The base transmits a signal even if the phone is not in use.